1/2 Gallon Vanilla Ice Cream (any brand you like or homemade)

 Finely Crush the cornflakes and then add graham cracker crumbs, mixing together in a medium size bowl, set aside.
 In another 2-4 cup size bowl, beat the eggs with about 3 Tbs of water until well blended, set aside.

 If you're using Homemade Almond Paste, chances are that its soft and pliable enough to roll out.
 Scoop out about 2 Tbs of paste rolling it into a small ball with the palms of your hands.
 Lightly dust a clean surface with powdered sugar (aka confectioners sugar) and roll out the almond paste very thinly, creating a nice circle.
-Place the round on
+Place the round on a square of wax paper, place another sheet of wax paper over the top and continue until you have 8 almond paste rounds ready before continuing to the next step.
+If you're using store-bought almond paste, scroll down to the bottom of the page for an alternative method of preparation.

 If you have a helper in the kitchen, have them stand by with saran wrap, ready to tear off a sheet as you work, otherwise Tear off several small squares of saran wrap and have them laid out on the counter in a row.